 3rd Annual International Symposium on Festival Culture (ISFC)

-A one-day, inter-, multi-, trans-, and cross-disciplinary event that explores the theme of “connections, interconnections and disconnections” in festive and celebratory culture.
+Every year we hold a symposium embracing inter-, multi-, trans-, and cross-disciplinary approaches to the study of festival and celebratory events.
+This year our symposium explored the theme “connections, interconnections, and disconnections” in festive and celebratory culture.

-Festival Culture Research and Education aims to bring together researchers, costume and craft makers, filmmakers, photographers, musicians, organisers and stakeholders, and to invite academics from across disciplines, postdocs and postgraduates at all stages in their research, as well as practitioners seeking to provide creative demonstrations or performances.
+Festival Culture Research and Education aim to bring together researchers, costume and craft makers, filmmakers, photographers, musicians, organisers, and stakeholders, and to invite academics from across disciplines, postdocs, and postgraduates at all stages in their research, as well as practitioners, to submit their work.

-In tune with our previous symposiums, we continue to focus on (but are not limited to) the creative practices, social benefits, grassroots organising, economic development, tourism, hospitality and events, multiculturalism, diversity, local community involvement, partnerships, religion, and music entrepreneurial networks offered by many carnivals and festivals.
-Within the past year we have decided to focus our attention on the role of museums and the shaping of information in relation to festival culture.
+We continue to focus on (but are not limited to) the creative practices, social benefits, grassroots organising, economic development, tourism, hospitality and events, multiculturalism, diversity, local community involvement, partnerships, religion, and music entrepreneurial networks offered by many carnivals and festivals.
+Within the past year, we have decided to focus our attention on the role of museums and the shaping of information in relation to festival culture.